ShahedSabab/telemetry-data-analysis-usingR/README.md

 South Basin can be a hot spot for Drum and Walleye.
 In Red River Channel Catfish and Bigmouth Buffalo species are frequently detected.
 There is a higher chance of getting Common Carp in the Narrows.

 # How to run:
-Please check the task.R file.
+Please check the task_script.R file.